Geert Lovink: Activity

 Since the early 1980s, Lovink has been involved in projects linking media, art, and technology.

 2000s

 Lovnik organised the Tulipomania Dotcom conference on internet culture in 2000; co-organized Dark Markets, a conference in Vienna on media, democracy, and crisis in 2002; co-organised Uncertain States of Reportage in Delhi in 2003; and co-organised with Trebor Scholz Free Cooperation, a conference on online collaboration at SUNY Buffalo in 2004.

 2010s

 In May 2010, Lovnik took part in Quit Facebook Day, deleting his account as part of a protest against the platform’s practices.

 2020s

-In 2020, the Institute of Network Cultures published two archival collections of Lovnik's work: the Adilkno/Bilwet archive and the text archive of his website geertlovink.org.
+In 2020, the Institute of Network Cultures published two archival collections of Lovink's work: the Adilkno/Bilwet archive and the text archive of his website geertlovink.org.

 Theoretical work

 Lovink’s research includes contributions to theories of tactical media, described as the use of media technologies to combine artistic practice and critical theory.
 He has referred to tactical media as “a deliberately slippery term, a tool for creating 'temporary consensus zones' based on unexpected alliances.”